huntergregory/Slogo_Turtles/doc/API_SLOGO.md

 - Front end
      - update method to get data from backend each step
      - terminal for commands
-     - window displaying turtle (same window as terminal)
+     - window displaying turtleView (same window as terminal)
      - send input string to parser_public
      - display error boxes when prompted
      - option to display command history in separate window